Skip to main content

 Director of Preservation

-Tom leads the ongoing effort to research, restore, and interpret the architectural and landscape legacy of America’s first President.
+Thomas Reinhart leads the ongoing effort to research, restore, and interpret Mount Vernon's architectural and landscape legacy.
 He has spent his career studying architecture, archaeology, and social history of the Chesapeake region and the British Atlantic world.
-At Mount Vernon, he led the architectural restorations of the neoclassical New Room, the iconic cupola, the ground-breaking restoration of the 1760s front parlor, and the ongoing preservation of over a dozen original structures.
-He is an editor and author of Stewards of Memory: The Past Present, and Future of Historic Preservation at George Washington’s Mount Vernon.
-He has conducted archaeological fieldwork in Virginia, Greece, and Israel.
-He holds a BA from The College of William and Mary, MA in Classical Archaeology from Florida State University, MA in architectural history/ historic preservation from The George Washington University.
+At Mount Vernon, he has led the architectural restorations of the New Room, the iconic cupola, the Front Parlor, the landmark Mansion Revitalization Project, and the ongoing preservation of over a dozen original structures.

 Mary V. Thompson